 This scenario represents the On-premise model as everything has to be deployed and maintained by the organization in their own respective building.

-Now that you understand On-premise deployment, let’s discuss our first cloud model known as IaaS which stands for Infrastructure as a Service.
+Now because you understand On-premise deployment, let’s further discuss our first cloud model known as IaaS which stands for Infrastructure as a Service.

 Infrastructure as a Service (IaaS)

 Infrastructure as a service is a pay-as-you-go service where a third-party provider like AWS or Google cloud provides you with infrastructure services like storage, virtualization, and servers as you need them.

 These services can be managed via the internet essentially Infrastructure as a Service gives users cloud-based alternatives to On-premise infrastructure so businesses can avoid investing in expensive on-site hardware resources like servers to use this service.